 - – Tips and advice on scholarship applications

 - – The Department of Labor’s scholarship search tool

 Financial Aid Information

-It is essential that parents file all the required financial assistance materials by the deadline posted for each college.
+It is essential that families file all the required financial assistance materials by the deadline posted for each college.
 A family must file the to be considered for financial assistance.
-It is recommended that parents file the FAFSA as soon as possible after January 1.
+It is recommended that parents file the FAFSA as soon as possible after January.
 For more important updates and a list of upcoming events, please visit the .